kaitlinsinger1/inspace/docs/index.md

 ### Step 3: Pull Measures from each dataset

 Each of the 8 datastets from which measures are pulled has it's own code file.
-The pages with instructions for each dataset and the code are linked below for you to review.
+The pages with instructions for each dataset and the code are linked below for you to review, as are instructional videos walking through how to pull data from each dataset.
+Note that while most of the datasets only have one year of data available, you will need to pull specific data for the ACS data, the CDC PLACES data, and the NLCD data.
+Each partner will be pulling data from 2015 (or centered around 2015 in the case of ACS), as well as data from the year program enrollment began for their trial.
+If you ave questions about what years of data to pull, feel free to reach out.
 To use the code with the ACMT, follow these instructions:

    1. If you haven't already done so, download a zipped folder with all of the R files [HERE](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/aybloom/inspace/tree/main/docs/Inspace)
    2. Navigate to R in your browser, click the upload button in your files window, and upload the zipped Inspace folder that you just downloaded.